 4 Elsa Perea Flores School

-One pupil described her experience, saying, “It’s disturbing for me to think about it.
+One pupil recounted, “It’s disturbing for me to think about it.
 It’s as if someone kept on chasing me from behind.
-It was a tall man all dressed in black and with a big beard and it felt like he was trying to strangle me.”[7]
+It was a tall man all dressed in black and with a big beard and it felt like he was trying to strangle me.”
 Another added, “Several children from different classrooms fainted at the same time.
 I got nauseous and started vomiting.
 I heard voices.
 A man in black chased me and wanted to touch me.”
-Locals put the hysteria down to demonic possession and claimed that the children must have been playing with an Ouija board before the attacks.
+Locals attributed the outbreak to demonic possession, speculating that the children had been playing with a Ouija board prior to the attacks.

 3 Blackburn Fainting Frenzy

-The following day, 98 pupils at St. Hilda’s Girls’ School also began to suddenly faint without explanation.
-They were rushed to the hospital, and mattresses were laid out in the hallways to cope with the sudden rise in patients.
-One ambulance driver recalled, “As fast as we took them away, new cases from classrooms in other parts of the school were being brought in.”[8]
+The following day, 98 pupils at St. Hilda’s Girls’ School also experienced abrupt fainting spells.
+Hospitals were inundated, and mattresses were strewn throughout school hallways to accommodate the influx.
+An ambulance driver recalled, “As fast as we took them away, new cases from classrooms in other parts of the school were being brought in.”

-A year later, a report in the British Medical Journal by a pediatrician and a London psychologist confirmed that this was a case a mass hysteria or, as noted, an “epidemic of over-breathing.”
+A year later, a British Medical Journal report by a pediatrician and a London psychologist confirmed the phenomenon as a case of mass hysteria, describing it as an “epidemic of over‑breathing.”

 2 Resignation Syndrome

-A mystery illness observed in Sweden has been dubbed “resignation syndrome.”
-Children of asylum-seekers would withdraw completely, unable to open their eyes, speak, or even walk.
-Eventually, they did recover, but the illness baffled medical experts for more than two decades.
-Dr. Elisabeth Hultcrantz, a volunteer with Doctors of the World, revealed, “When I explain to the parents what has happened, I tell them the world has been so terrible that [their child] has gone into herself and disconnected the conscious part of her brain.”
+In Sweden, a puzzling condition known as “resignation syndrome” has haunted children of asylum‑seekers for decades.
+Affected youngsters withdraw completely—unable to open their eyes, speak, or even walk—entering a state of profound catatonia.
+Dr. Elisabeth Hultcrantz, a volunteer with Doctors of the World, explained, “When I explain to the parents what has happened, I tell them the world has been so terrible that [their child] has gone into herself and disconnected the conscious part of her brain.”

-Resignation syndrome was first reported in the 1990s.
-From 2003 to 2005, more than 400 cases were noted.
-Karl Sallin, a pediatrician at the Astrid Lindgren Children’s Hospital, said, “To our knowledge, no cases have been established outside of Sweden.”
-More recently, in 2016, Sweden’s National Board of Health stated that numbers had decreased; there were 169 cases that year.[9]
+The syndrome first surfaced in the 1990s, with over 400 cases recorded between 2003 and 2005.
+Pediatrician Karl Sallin of the Astrid Lindgren Children’s Hospital noted, “To our knowledge, no cases have been established outside of Sweden.”
+By 2016, Sweden’s National Board of Health reported a decline, documenting 169 cases that year.

 1 Coca‑Cola Scare